mattearly/dmpower/README.md

-First off, to Cover My Ass, I will explain -> **You will need the books.** This program doesn't replace them or go into details about what abilities, spells, and items do, so you'll be lost without the books.
+First off, to Cover My Ass, I will explain, **You will need the books.** This program doesn't replace them or go into details about what abilities, spells, and items do, so you'll be lost without the books.
 Go buy them from an official retailer and support the company that makes this sweet D&D game!

 #### Support

-I spend a lot of time programming and rarely get anything for it.
 Consider donating something if you found these alogrithm's I've created useful.
 * [PayPal](https://www.paypal.me/mattearly/)
 * Bitcoin: 1Nwi1GBJtsuo1WQJqK83Ckr5NDJ3zwi5mM